swarmdog/ElinMods/SkyreaderGuild/Readme.md

 # Skyreader Guild Mod Feature Document

 ## **Introduction**
 The Skyreader Guild Mod introduces a new faction in *Elin's Inn* focused on cosmic exploration and discovery.
-Players can join the Skyreader Guild, progress through its ranks, and engage in activities tied to meteors, cosmic crafting, and lore.

 ---